crypto-willie/PATIML/README.md

     <img src="./Pictures_PATIML/Step6_PATIML.jpg">

 13) No Need to playback and train now!
-8k lines w/ 65% higher win rate now!
-If you remove "Time Of Day"  ML will get better over time!
+8k lines w/ 65% higher win rate!
+If you remove "Time Of Day"  ML will get better over time if you add it back!
+Untested theory at moment!
+Removing "Time Of Day" only way to get around TimeZones for Custome Model to work any where!

     <img src="./Pictures_PATIML/Step7_PATIML.jpg">